Blaisorblade/pdbp.github.io/index.md

 the factorial value of the integer multiplied by the integer read is 7257600
 ```
-# UNTIL HERE

 ## **Describing `Writing`**

 ### **Introduction**

 In sections `Program` and `Computation` we presented the basic programming and computation capabilities.

 In this section we introduce the next extra programming capability: *writing*.

 We already used a effectful input reading using producers of type `Unit >--> Z` that are used together with a effectful output writing using consumers of type `Y >--> Unit` to turn programs of type `Z >--> Y` into main programs of type `Unit >--> Unit`.

+In this section we describe effectfree output writing of type W >--> Unit and, more generally, effectfree writing of type Z >--> Unit.

-Think, for example, of the capability of the next section (writing related) as being able to
+Think, for example, of the effectfree writing capability of this section as being able to

-  - do *logging*
+  - write *logging*

 ### **Describing `Writing`**